MateuszSuder/kalamba-assignment/README.md

 #### Homepage / Articles list

 The articles list page should display the list of articles with:
-* Article title
+* ArticleType title
-* Article description
+* ArticleType description
 * Date of publication
-* Article author
+* ArticleType author
 * Button to favorite article (with favorite count)

 Please ignore implementation of tags section, it is included for improved visuals of this page.